‘Pharma Bro’ Shkreli freed from prison for halfway house

 During the campaign for the presidency in 2016, Democrat Hillary Clinton called it price-gouging and future President Donald Trump, a Republican, called Shkreli “a spoiled brat.”

-Shkreli resigned as chief executive of Turing Pharmaceuticals — later Vyera — in 2015, a day after he was arrested on securities fraud charges.
+Shkreli resigned as chief executive of Turing Pharmaceuticals — later Vyera Pharmaceuticals — in 2015, a day after he was arrested on securities fraud charges.

 Earlier this year, he was ordered by U.S. District Judge Denise Cote to return $64.6 million in profits he and his former company gained by raising the price of the drug.
 She also barred him from the pharmaceutical industry for life.